By the end of this section, you should be able to:

 Transgender people's sex assigned at birth and their gender identity are not necessarily the same.
 A transgender woman is a person who was assigned male at birth but who identifies and/or lives as a woman; a transgender man was assigned female at birth but lives as a man.
 While determining the size of the transgender population is difficult, it is estimated that 1.4 million adults (Herman 2016) and 2 percent of high school students in the U.S. identify as transgender (Johns 2019).
 The term "transgender" does not indicate sexual orientation or a particular gender expression, and we should avoid making assumptions about people's sexual orientation based on knowledge about their gender identity (GLAAD 2021).

 Some transgender individuals may undertake a process of transition, in which they move from living in a way that is more aligned with the sex assigned at birth to living in a way that is aligned with their gender identity.
 Transitioning may take the form of social, legal or medical aspects of someone's life, but not everyone undertakes any or all types of transition.
 Social transition may involve the person's presentation, name, pronouns, and relationships.
 Legal transition can include changing their gender on government or other official documents, changing their legal name, and so on.
 Some people may undergo a physical or medical transition, in which they change their outward, physical, or sexual characteristics in order for their physical being to better align with their gender identity (UCSF Transgender Care 2019).
-They may also be known as male-to-female (MTF) or female-to-male (FTM).
 Not all transgender individuals choose to alter their bodies: many will maintain their original anatomy but may present themselves to society as another gender.
 This is typically done by adopting the dress, hairstyle, mannerisms, or other characteristic typically assigned to another gender.
 It is important to note that people who cross-dress, or wear clothing that is traditionally assigned to a gender different from their biological sex, are not necessarily transgender.
 Cross-dressing is typically a form of self-expression or personal style, and it does not indicate a person's gender identity or that they are transgender (TSER 2021).

 There is no single, conclusive explanation for why people are transgender.
 Transgender expressions and experiences are so diverse that it is difficult to identify their origin.
 Some hypotheses suggest biological factors such as genetics or prenatal hormone levels as well as social and cultural factors such as childhood and adulthood experiences.
 Most experts believe that all of these factors contribute to a person’s gender identity (APA 2008).